Mickeyjagger/Alx-system_engineering-devops/0x00-shell_basics/README.md

-current directory contents including hidden files
+current directory contents with user and group ids displayed numerically